 Over the course of one year, this new system will eliminate 12,366 pounds of carbon dioxide, 18 pounds of Nitrous Oxide, and 13 pounds of Sulfur Dioxide from entering our atmosphere.
 This is equivalent to not driving a car for 15,618 miles and planting 1 acre of trees.
 According to Dan Mirjanic, NOW’s Engineering manager, the solar grid has been positioned in a manner that allows for the greatest efficiency possible, and in a manner which allows future expansion.

-One of the most fascinating aspects of NOW’s new solar energy system is that anyone with access to a computer and the internet can log on to see exactly how much electricity has been generated.
+One of the most fascinating aspects of NOW’s new solar energy system is that NOW Foods can log-in to an online monitoring system to see exactly how much electricity has been generated.
 This web-based solar energy monitoring system provides both live and historical data on how much carbon dioxide, nitrous oxide, and sulfur dioxide has been avoided, in addition to current as past electricity output.
-To view this system live, click here.